What Are Whales Doing With Enphase Energy - Enphase Energy (NASDAQ:ENPH)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Enphase Energy options trades today is 445.79 with a total volume of 10,631.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Enphase Energy's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Enphase Energy's whale trades within a strike price range from $60.0 to $400.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Enphase Energy's big money trades within a strike price range of $105.0 to $350.0 over the last 30 days.

 Enphase Energy Option Volume And Open Interest Over Last 30 Days